Board of Directors

 Teresa Foy, Ph.D. has served as a member of the board of directors and as a member of the compensation committee since April 2022.
 Dr. Foy has served as the Senior Vice President, Immuno-Oncology and Cellular Therapy at Bristol Myers Squibb Company, a biopharmaceutical company, since November 2019, focusing on the development and translation of BMS’ early immuno-oncology and cell therapy pipeline from discovery through human proof of concept.
 Prior to her role at BMS, Dr. Foy served as Corporate Vice President, Immuno-Oncology and Cellular Therapy at Celgene Corporation, a pharmaceutical company focused on developing cancer and immunology drugs, from September 2014 to November 2019.
 Prior to that, Dr. Foy held scientific leadership positions at Corixa Corporation and GlaxoSmithKline.
 She also served as the chief scientific officer at VLST, a private company focused on developing therapeutics for autoimmune and inflammatory diseases.
 She has served on the board of Life Science Washington, the Washington state life sciences industry trade group, since 2015.
 Dr. Foy earned a Ph.D. in Immunology from the University of Iowa, completed her post-doctoral fellowship in Immunology and Immunotherapy at Dartmouth Medical School, and received an M.S. in Immunology and Microbiology from St. Cloud State University and a B.S. in Biology from the University of Minnesota.
 Dr. Foy has an extensive publication record and is a named inventor on several patents for novel immune compositions.

 Janet George has served as a member of the board of directors since March 2021 and as a member of the audit committee since March 2021.
-Since September 2019, Ms. George has served as Group Vice President of Autonomous Enterprise, Advanced Analytics with Machine Learning, and Artificial Intelligence at Oracle.
+Since February 2022, Ms. George has served as the Corporate Vice President of Cloud, Enterprise and Artificial Intelligence Solutions Group at Intel Corporation.
+Ms. George previously served as Group Vice President of Autonomous Enterprise, Advanced Analytics with Machine Learning, and Artificial Intelligence at Oracle from September 2019 to February 2022.
 Ms. George is a seasoned technical leader with over 15 years of experience leading dynamic, high-performing global teams with a sharp focus on execution and successful industrial-scale software delivery and implementation.
 Before Oracle, Ms. George served as chief data and AI officer and fellow at Western Digital from December 2014 to September 2019.
 Additionally, Ms. George has held leadership roles in engineering at numerous leading technology companies, including SanDisk, Accenture Technology Labs, Yahoo, eBay, and Apple.
 Ms. George is actively engaged with Stanford University and UC Berkeley California to advance the frontiers of the brain, computation, and technology in the intersection of computer science and neuroscience.
-She earned an advanced master’s degree in computer science from Kerala University, her bachelor’s from Pune University, and is a board member for IEEE, the world’s largest technical professional organization.
+She earned an advanced master’s degree in computer science from Kerala University, her bachelor’s degree from Pune University, and is a board member for IEEE, the world’s largest technical professional organization.

 Kirk D. Malloy, Ph.D.
 BioAdvisors, LLC